LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/08/modify-array-in-function.rst

 "array on Stack" with the declaration looks like ``int test[3] = {1,2,3}`` in our test routines.
 The array declared like this stays on the stack and local to the function calls. "array on heap" is the dynamic array involving ``malloc``, which I mention in the `previous post <{filename} /blog/2017/01/06/josephus-wrapup.rst>`_.
 When we talk about resize the array, we mean the latter case.
+In other words, we can only change the array itself (number of elements) with dynamically allocated array in the heap.

 Let's take a look at ``change3``: